Neylii/GroceryStoreAPI/README.md

 In the TestClient.java run the desired methods to try the API.
 Or one can use for example Insomnia and write http://localhost:8080/GroceryStore/webservice/products to show all products.
-Or add /<number> in the end to show a specific product.
+Or add /and a number in the end to show a specific product.
 Or try any other methods.

 Enjoy and thank you for using our application!